Transaction Monitoring: How AI Improves Performance and Efficiency

 Sardine was built by a team that has led Infosec, Fraud, and BSA/AML compliance in their careers.
 The insight from this journey is that cybersecurity, fraud, and financial crime are all connected through data.

-As a result, Sardine was the first company to design Fraud and AML as a single solution, which made it perfect for Transaction Monitoring.
-A background in data-science and data-engineering meant the team focussed on data quality, automation, and AI from the beginning.
+As a result, Sardine was the first company to design Fraud and AML as a single solution, which made it perfect for AML transaction monitoring.
+A background in data-science and data-engineering meant the team focused on data quality, automation, and AI from the beginning.

 We believe we can meaningfully reduce your false positives and manual review, all while increasing the effectiveness of your BSA/AML program.
 If you want to know more, why not contact us?